insightfinder/InsightAgent/td-agent/README.md

 - Sign in with the user credentials or sign up for a new account.
 - Go to Settings and register a new project with the New Project wizard.
 ## Steps to install td-agent on multiple hosts
+The installation requires the Insightfinder repository(insightrepo) to be set up.
+The current installation supports Centos 7.

 1) Use the following command to download the insightfinder agent code.
 ```